jcorrego/mashgin-task/README.md

 - `/api/menu`

 ## Frontend
-For the frontend we are using Vue3 with composition Api, and Tailwindcss for styling.
+For the frontend i am using Vue3 with composition Api, and Tailwindcss for styling.
 - Just one route needed
 - Just one component created